py-sherlock/sherlock/README.rst

 Sherlock Distributed Locks with a choice of backend
 ===================================================

-:mod:`sherlock` is a library that provides easy-to-use distributed inter-process locks and also allows you to choose a backend of your choice for lock synchronization.
+Sherlock is a library that provides easy-to-use distributed inter-process locks and also allows you to choose a backend of your choice for lock synchronization.